cnio-bu/bollito/tutorials/pbmc/README.md

 # PBMC tutorial
 ## Tutorial overview

 In this tutorial we will analyze the *PBMC* dataset.
-This dataset is composed of various types of *human* blood cells including T cells, B cells, NK cells, and monocytes.
+This dataset is composed of various types of **human blood cells** including T cells, B cells, NK cells, and monocytes.

 The sample is part of [10x Genomics example datasets](https://support.10xgenomics.com/single-cell-gene-expression/datasets).
-In this case the dataset has been downsampled to 1 million reads in order to reduce the execution time required to complete the tutorial.
+In this case the dataset has been downsampled to 5 million reads in order to reduce the execution time required to complete the tutorial.

 The tutorial will analyse the dataset using the following steps:
 - sequencing QC